intarchboard/workshop-aid/draft-iab-aid-workshop.md

 # Introduction

-The Internet Architecture Board (IAB) regularly organizes workshops designed to consider long-term issues and strategies for the Internet, and to suggest future directions for the Internet architecture.
-This long-term planning function of the IAB is complementary to the ongoing engineering efforts performed by working groups of the Internet Engineering Task Force (IETF).

 The IETF, as an international Standards Developing Organization (SDO), hosts a diverse set of data including on the organization’s history, development, and current standardization activities, including of Internet protocols and its institutions.
 A large portion of this data is publicly available, yet it is underutilized as a tool to inform the work in the IETF proper or the broader research community focused on topics like Internet governance and trends in ICT standard-setting.

-The aim of this 2021 workshop was to analyze how IETF data currently is used, what insights can be drawn from that data, and what further knowledge puzzles does interrogating this data raise for future inquiry.
+The aim of Analyzing IETF Data (AID) 2021 IAB workshop was to analyze how IETF data currently is used, what insights can be drawn from that data, and what further knowledge puzzles does interrogating this data raise for future inquiry.

 These questions can inform a research agenda drawing from IETF data, that fosters further collaborative work among interested parties, ranging from academia and civil society to industry and IETF leadership.

 # Workshop Scope and Discussion

+The workshop was organized with two all-group discussion slots at the beginning and the end of the workshop.
+In between the workshop participants organized hacakthon activities, based on topics identifed during the initial discussion and submitted position papers.
+The follow topic areas have been identified and discussed.

 ## Tools, data, and methods